magicleap/SuperGluePretrainedNetwork/README.md

 * For the demo, we found that the keyboard interaction works well with OpenCV 4.1.2.30, older versions were less responsive and the newest version had a [OpenCV bug on Mac](https://stackoverflow.com/questions/60032540/opencv-cv2-imshow-is-not-working-because-of-the-qt)
 * We generally do not recommend to run SuperPoint+SuperGlue below 160x120 resolution (QQVGA) and above 2000x1500
 * We do not intend to release the SuperGlue training code.
+* We do not intend to release the SIFT-based SuperGlue models.

 ## Legal Disclaimer
 Magic Leap is proud to provide its latest samples, toolkits, and research projects on Github to foster development and gather feedback from the spatial computing community.
 Use of the resources within this repo is subject to (a) the license(s) included herein, or (b) if no license is included, Magic Leap's [Developer Agreement](https://id.magicleap.com/terms/developer), which is available on our [Developer Portal](https://developer.magicleap.com/).